-Our main parking lot and MPR parking lot are available for staff, parents and visitors.
-If you are visiting the school during school hours, you may park in any available spot.
-Parking is not allowed in the drive through lane along the red curbs in the front of the school or in front of the office.
+Our main parking lot is available for staff, parents and visitors.
+If you are visiting the school during school hours, you may park in any available spot in the Bandera Parking Lot.
+Parking in front of the MPR is reserved for front office staff only.
+Parking is not allowed in the drive-through-lane along the red curbs in the front of the school on Monta Vista Ave or the drop-off lane along the yellow curbs on Bandera Street.